Test Id : CCPQ

 The influence of myeloma M proteins is uncertain.

-High voltage-activated calcium channels of P/Q-type (ie, high affinity receptors for omega-peptide MVIIC) are solubilized from porcine cerebral cortical membranes in detergent and are complexed with (125)I-labelled omega-conopeptide-MVIIC.
-After adding a patient's serum and antihuman IgG and IgM to form an immunoprecipitate, specific antibodies are detected by counting gamma-emission from the (125)I-omega-peptide that coprecipitates with any P/Q-type calcium channels that have bound antibodies.(Griesmann GE, Kryzer, TJ, Lennon VA: Autoantibody profiles of myasthenia gravis and Lambert-Eaton myasthenic syndrome.
+High voltage-activated calcium channels of P/Q-type (ie, high affinity receptors for omega-peptide MVIIC) are solubilized from porcine cerebral cortical membranes in detergent and are complexed with (125)I-labeled omega-conopeptide-MVIIC.
+After incubating patient sample with labeled receptors, anti-human IgG is added to form an immunoprecipitate.
+The amount of (125)I-labeled receptors in the immunoprecipitate is measured using a gamma-counter.
+The amount of gamma emission in the precipitate is proportional to the amount of CCPQ-IgG in the sample.
+Results are reported as units of precipitated antigen (nMol) per L of patient sample.(Griesmann GE, Kryzer, TJ, Lennon VA.
+Autoantibody profiles of myasthenia gravis and Lambert-Eaton myasthenic syndrome.
 In: Rose NR, Hamilton RG, Detrick B, eds.
 Manual of Clinical and Laboratory Immunology.
 6th ed.
-ASM Press; 2002:1005-1012; Jones AL, Flanagan EP, Pittock SJ, et al: Responses to and outcomes of treatment of autoimmune cerebellar ataxia in adults.
+ASM Press; 2002:1005-1012; Jones AL, Flanagan EP, Pittock SJ, et al. Responses to and outcomes of treatment of autoimmune cerebellar ataxia in adults.
 JAMA Neurol.
-2015 Nov;72[11]:1304-1312 doi: 10.1001/jamaneurol.2015.2378)
+2015;72[11]:1304-1312 doi:10.1001/jamaneurol.2015.2378)

 Monday through Sunday